-In 2018, the Illinois Silver Search Task Force continued utilizing the Illinois Lottery and its provider Northstar Lottery to help provide public awareness of missing endangered persons.
+In 2019, the Illinois Silver Search Task Force continued utilizing the Illinois Lottery and its new provider Camelot Illinois and its vendor Intralot to help provide public awareness of missing endangered persons.
 As a partner, the Illinois Lottery utilized its digital lottery terminals inside of retail establishments to display all endangered missing person advisories.
-In the closing months of 2018, the Task Force worked with the new lottery vendor for 2019, Intralot.
-Intralot will continue the partnership with the Task Force to display endangered missing person advisories on their thousands of lottery terminals across Illinois.
-These displays will depict the missing person information, photos of the missing person, and vehicle information.
+These displays depict the missing person information, photos of the missing person, and vehicle information.
+This partnership has been tremendously successful in distributing the time sensitive information to the public.